alansley/XFileRenamer/README.md

 # XFileRenamer

-Shortens filenames to make them suitable for FTP-ing to an original Xbox.
+Shortens filenames to make them suitable for FTP-ing to an original Xbox (XFAT, 42 char limit).
 Or just shortens filenames.

 Also shortens or removes TOSEC / country codes for ROMs.